ddeutils/ddedocs/docs/daily-work.md

 !!! quote

-    Let’s journey through a typical day, highlighting the myriad tasks, challenges, and collaborations that define this pivotal role.[^1]
+    Let's journey through a typical day, highlighting the myriad tasks, challenges, and collaborations that define this pivotal role.[^1]

 ## :material-arrow-down-right: Getting Started

-:material-page-last: The role of a Data Engineer is fundamental in today’s data-driven decision-making landscape, embodying a unique amalgamation of technical acumen, strategic foresight, and collaborative dynamism.
+:material-page-last: The role of a Data Engineer is fundamental in today's data-driven decision-making landscape, embodying a unique amalgamation of technical acumen, strategic foresight, and collaborative dynamism.